PaulKinlan/paul.kinlan.me/content/2016-06-02-shadowdom-progressive-enhancement.md

 ---
+date: 2016-06-02 13:20:32+00:00
+draft: true
 slug: shadowdom-and-progressive-enhancement-to-create-a-sharing-component
-date: 2016-06-02T13:20:32.000Z
-title: "Shadow DOM and Progressive Enhancement to create a Sharing component"
-draft: true
+summary: I explored building a progressively enhanced sharing web component using Shadow DOM.
+My focus was on URL visibility and manipulation within web apps, even when they behave like native applications.
+The component is designed to be customizable and work across browsers, with or without JavaScript, by leveraging existing elements like anchor tags.
+It uses a Twitter intent as a fallback sharing mechanism when Web Components aren't supported.
+I'm excited about the potential of web components, even without widespread custom element support.
 tags:
 - web components
 - shadow dom
 - progressive enhancement
 - sharing
 - javascript
 - url
 - twitter
 - web development
 - progressive web apps
-summary: "Exploration of building a progressive sharing web component using Shadow DOM and focusing on ensuring URL visibility and manipulation within web apps.
-The component aims to be customizable, work across browsers with and without JavaScript, and provide a fallback mechanism for sharing (e.g., via Twitter intent).
-The experiment leverages existing elements like anchor tags for progressive enhancement, allowing for either polyfilling or defaulting to the base element if Web Components are not supported.
-The author expresses optimism about the future of web components."
+title: Shadow DOM and Progressive Enhancement to create a Sharing component

 ---

 There was a recent discussion about Progressive Web Apps and how we should be ensure that the URL